SixxCodes/SixxCodes/README.md

 * I am a 3rd year Bachelor of Science in Information Technology student.
 * I live in the Philippines!
 * I am a Bisaya (that's why some of my comments on my codes are on Bisaya, ehe)</div>

-## 👀 My hobbies are...

-Everything, tbh.
-I jump from one hobby to another!
-I have so much to do now and that is how I enjoy my life atm.
-Specifically:
-1. Crochet
-2. Playing games (any genre and type of games)
-3. Cross stitch
-4. Journaling
-5. Watching anime
-6. etc.

 ## 🌱 I’m currently learning...
 * Essential things I need to learn to be a web / software / mobile / game developer.